 - Are there natural hot springs near Glacier National Park?

 The Best Hot Springs in Montana

 Address: 190 Hwy 135, Paradise, MT 59856

 The hot springs resort is also home to two lodges.
 The Glacier Lodge is an adults-only lodge that caters to couples seeking an affordable getaway.
-The Andre J. Melief River Lodge is a riverfront lodge, which is also styled as an adults-only lodge offering private decks and beautiful views of the river.
+The Andre J. Melief River Lodge is a riverfront lodge styled as an adults-only lodge offering private decks and beautiful river views.

-Quinn’s Hot Springs offers great vacation packages, but you may also purchase a day pass, which gives you three hours to enjoy the hot springs.
-The resort is rather remote, but it’s not incredibly far from Missoula and has more urban hotel options like the City Center Motel or the Comfort Inn.
+Quinn’s Hot Springs Resort offers excellent vacation packages, but you may also purchase a day pass, which gives you three hours to enjoy the hot springs.
+The resort is relatively remote but not incredibly far from Missoula and has more urban hotel options like the City Center Motel or the Comfort Inn.